-(i) Short term obligations
+i.
+Short term obligations

-Liabilities for wages and salaries, including non-monetary benefits and annual leave expected to be settled wholly within 12 months of the reporting date are recognised in other payables in respect of employees' services up to the reporting date and are measured at the amounts expected to be paid when the liabilities are settled.
-The liability for annual leave is recognised in the provision for employee benefits.
+Liabilities for wages and salaries, including non-monetary benefits and annual leave, are recognised in respect of employees' services up to the reporting date and are measured at the amounts expected to be paid when the liabilities are settled.
+The liability for annual leave is recognised in the current provision for employee benefits.
 All other short-term employee benefit obligations are presented as payables.

-(ii) Other long-term employee benefit obligations
+ii.
+Other long-term employee benefit obligations